-This biotope is only recorded from fully saline conditions (30 -40 ppt) (Connor et al., 2004).
-Consequently an increase in salinity could make the conditions hypersaline.
+This biotope is recorded from variable (18 - 35 ppt) and fully saline conditions (30 -40 ppt) (Connor et al., 2004).
+Consequently, an increase in salinity could make the conditions hypersaline.
 Little empirical evidence was found to assess how an increase in salinity at this benchmark would affect Ascophyllum nodosum.
 Baardseth, 1970 noted that Ascophyllum nodosum is euryhaline with a salinity tolerance of about 15 to 37 psu.
 Studies undertaken by Chock & Mathieson (1979) found Ascophyllum nodosum plants in the laboratory photosynthesised at salinities from 0 to 40 psu although the long-term effects within this range were not evaluated.
 No information could be found on the effects of an increase in salinity on the reproductive cycle of Ascophyllum nodosum.

 A number of the species associated with this biotope can also be found within rockpools where hypersaline conditions can be found for short periods of time (Newell, 1979).
-Consequently an increase in salinity within the benchmark of this pressure may not cause negative impacts for a short period of time.
+Consequently, an increase in salinity within the benchmark of this pressure may not cause negative impacts for a short period of time.
 Semibalanus balanoides can tolerate salinities between 12 and 50 psu; below and above this cirral activity ceases (Foster, 1970).
-The littorinids, Nucella lapillus and Carcinus maenus are mobile species and have the ability to move to suitable conditions on the shore.
+The littorinids, Nucella lapillus and Carcinus maenas are mobile species and have the ability to move to suitable conditions on the shore.

 Sensitivity assessment.
-This biotope is only found in full saline conditions (30 - 40 ppt) (Connor et al., 2004).
+This biotope is found in both fully and variable salinity conditions (Connor et al., 2004).
 Therefore the pressure at this benchmark would create hyper-saline conditions.
 Although many species within this biotope would be able to cope with a short-term increase in salinity, long-term hypersaline conditions could cause mass mortalities of the biological community within this biotope.
 Both the resistance and resilience of this biotope to pressure at the stated benchmark has been assessed as 'Low'.
 Overall the biotope has a 'High' sensitivity to changes in emergence regime at the pressure benchmark.